venu-shastri/ooad-uml-knowledge/thought-process.md

 	- part-of
 - Principal :- Dependency Inversion principle
 	- Abstraction (Unnecessary Information Hiding)
+	- Loosely Coupled Solution

 ### Abstraction
 - Abstraction b/w objects
 - Let Object depend on interface of another object, than implementation
 - An object should know how to communicate / Contract
-- use Runtime polymorphism /  to abstract
+- use Runtime polymorphism / function pointer to abstract